401-advanced-javascript-Nawal/data-structures-and-algorithms/README.md

 - Create a Stack class that has a top property.
 It creates an empty Stack when instantiated.

 ## Approach & Efficiency
-- I used the class strcture to implement its.
+- I used the class structure to implement its.

+## API
+### Stack
+- Push : add item to stack using push()
+- Pop : remove an item from stack using pop()
+- Peek : return the value( Top ) of the stack
+- isEmpty : check if the stack is empty

+### Queue
+- Enqueue : Add an item at the end of the queue
+- Dequeue : remove an item from the front of the queue
+- isEmpty : check if the Queue is empty
+- Peek : return the front value of the queue

 ## WhitBoard